jschaves/colletct_data_p2pvalue/README.md

 	preg_match_all("|Approximately (.*) results \(|", $_GET['r'], $t);
 </pre>

-These scripts were developed in a very tight deadline, so I know they can be improved, and any comments or suggestions, and direct collaboration on this code are highly appreciated.
+These scripts were developed in a very tight deadline, so I know they can be improved, and any comments or suggestions, and direct collaboration on this code are highly appreciated.<br />
 If you have any questions, please write to: <a href="mailto:juan@egeon.es>juan@egeon.es</a>